apache/calcite-avatica-go/site/develop/avatica-go.md

 1. Install [docker](https://docs.docker.com/install/) and [docker compose](https://docs.docker.com/compose/install/).
 2. From the root of the repository, run `docker compose run compile-protobuf`

-## Live reload during development
-It is possible to reload the code in real-time during development.
-This executes the test suite every time a `.go` or `.mod` file is updated.
-The test suite takes a while to run, so the tests will not complete instantly, but live-reloading during development allows us to not have to manually execute the test suite on save.

 ### Set up
 1. Install [docker](https://docs.docker.com/install/) and [docker compose](https://docs.docker.com/compose/install/).